An SEO audit reveals quick wins that drive results and outlines a path to SEO success.

-Yet, so many SEOs still struggle to audit a site to deliver immediate results or instill long-term confidence in the SEO program.
+Yet, so many SEOs struggle to audit a site to deliver immediate results or instill long-term confidence in the SEO program.

 DOWNLOAD CHECKLIST

-3. For a beginner's guide to technical SEO issues, I recommend: 15 Common Technical SEO Issues and How to Fix Them.
+You'll find that this checklist provides the full scope of an SEO site audit, not just bits and pieces.
+For a beginner's guide to technical SEO issues, I recommend: 15 Common Technical SEO Issues and How to Fix Them.

 How to Execute This SEO Audit